folkertdev/reversible-debugger/tfp-submission/paper.md

     deriving (Eq, Show)
 ```

-Given a `LocalType` and a `Program`, we can now step through the program.
-For each instruction, we
-check the session type to see whether the instruction is allowed.

 In the definition of `ProgramF`, the recursion is factored out and replaced by a type parameter.
 We then use `Fix` to give us back arbitrarily deep trees of instructions.
 The advantage of this
 transformation is that we can use recursion schemes - like folds - on the structure.

+Given a `LocalType` and a `Program`, we can now step forward through the program.
+For each instruction, we
+check the session type to see whether the instruction is allowed.

 ## An eDSL with the free monad

 Writing programs with `Fix` everywhere is tedious, and we can do better.
+We can create an embedded domain-specific language (eDSL) using the free monad.
-A common method in haskell is to use the free monad to construct a monad out of a functor.
+The free monad is a monad that comes for free given some functor.
 With this monad we can use do-notation, which is much more pleasant to write.

 The idea then is to use the free monad on our `ProgramF` data type to be able to build a nice DSL.
+For the transformation from `Free (ProgramF value) a` back to `Fix (ProgramF value)` we need
-For the transformation back, we also need some state: a variable counter that allows us to produce
+also need some state: a variable counter that allows us to produce
 new unique variable names.

 ```haskell
 newtype HighLevelProgram a =